 Learning to read has been described as one of the hardest things we ask of our children.
-This is easily forgotten when, as an adult, reading has become second nature and we become hardly aware of how it is done.
+This is easily forgotten when, as an adult, reading has become second nature and we are hardly aware of how it is done.
 If reading difficulties persist then someone soon questions whether ‘Dyslexia’ is at the root.
 It is important to remember however that there is no definitive test for this condition.